How to Take Professional Looking Product Photos Without Being a Professional Photographer

 3. Photoshop (mobile and desktop)

-Chances are pretty good you’ve heard of photoshop.
+Chances are pretty good you’ve heard of Photoshop.
 You can edit all parts of your image.
 From small corrections to brightness and contrast, to adding and removing entire elements from the image.
-It is definitely not the most beginner-friendly, but if you have something specific that you need to have done you can always find a YouTube video that walks you through it.
+It is definitely not the most beginner-friendly and it’s not free, but if you have something specific that you need to have done you can always find a YouTube video that walks you through it.

 4. GIMP (desktop)